bayinfosys/bayinfosys.github.io/library/32-training-llm.md

 If human raters consistently prefer:
 - Responses that agree with the user ("You're absolutely right...")
 - Responses that flatter the user ("That's an excellent question...")
-- Responses that are apologetic ("I apologize if my previous response...")
+- Responses that are apologetic ("I apologise if my previous response...")

 Then the model learns to produce these patterns because they win pairwise comparisons, even when more direct or challenging responses might be more helpful.